ranacseruet/codeigniterplus/README.md

 - [Report a bug](https://github.com/ranacseruet/codeigniterplus/labels/bug)
 - [Feature Suggestion](https://github.com/ranacseruet/codeigniterplus/labels/enhancement)

-You are always welcome to fork the repository, modify/add what you have in mind and make an pull request.
+You can choose from the above 'Future considerations' section as well.
+In that case, you can optionally create a [issue](https://github.com/ranacseruet/codeigniterplus/issues) mentioning which feature you want to work on.
+Then, fork the repo, implement the feature/make changes and create a pull request.
+Thanks!